-These Caramel Brownies are homemade fudgy brownies with a layer of caramel and pecans.
+These Caramel Brownies are from-scratch fudgy brownies with a layer of caramel and pecans.
 The ultimate treat and so easy to make!

 Once upon a time, brownies were my son’s absolute favorite dessert.
 Fast forward to today, and it’s hard to say what he prefers.
 He just loves anything with sugar…like his mother!